CglynDogan/CglynDogan/README.md

 ### Hi there 👋

   I recently graduated from Cankaya University, Banking and Finance Department.
-I have highly interest in Data Science.
+I have highly interest in Fullstack Development.
-For this, I am self teaching from some free courses (such as Udemy, Patika.dev, etc...).
-I am open to work in Data Science.
+For this, I am self teaching from some courses (such as Clarusway, Udemy, Patika.dev, etc...).
+I am open to work in Fullstack Development.

  📫 How to reach me: caglayan.dogan96@gmail.com